NFL player gifts Super Bowl LII tickets to 108-year-old WWII veteran

 BOB COSTAS SAYS NBC’S DECISION TO REMOVE HIM FROM SUPER BOWL LII COVERAGE WAS MUTUAL

-During his time in World War II, Brooks was in the 91st Engineer Battalion.
-His division was stationed in New Guinea and the Philippines, according to WGNO, and he achieved a Private 1st Class ranking.
+During his time in World War II, Brooks was in the 91st Engineer Battalion, WGNO said.
+His division was stationed in New Guinea and the Philippines, according to the outlet, and he achieved a Private 1st Class ranking.

-After leaving the service, the veteran got married and now has five children and five step-children, according to the outlet.
+After leaving the service, the veteran got married and now has five children and five step-children, the outlet said.
 He reportedly became a forklift operator and eventually retired in 1974.

 Born on Sept.
 12, 1909, Brooks rang in his 108th birthday at the World War II Museum, WGNO said.